 A Quick Glance at APIs

-Application Programming Interface, APIs, allow unrelated software programs to connect.
+Application Programming Interfaces, APIs, allow unrelated software programs to connect.
 The revolutionary interface acts as a bridge between various platforms, ensuring seamless data flow.

 APIs standardize communication throughout the healthcare world and help: